 Meanwhile, as the coronavirus continues to circumnavigate the globe, the threat of dangerous variants looms.
 These variants may require booster shots, further straining the world's vaccine supply.
 The simplification of Intellectual Property Rights (IPR) through voluntary and proactive licensing by IPR holders will help pave the way for product developers and manufacturers to collaborate and innovate, increasing the scale and geographic diversity of manufacturing capacity.

-To meet urgent demand, wealthy nations must step up and donate available vaccine doses to developing countries
+To meet urgent demand, wealthy nations must step up and donate all available vaccine doses to developing countries

 To prevent future deadly surges, wealthy nations must donate available vaccine doses to developing countries now.
 UNICEF analysis shows that G7 countries will soon have enough doses to donate 20 percent of their vaccines between June and August — more than 150 million doses — without significant delay to current plans to vaccinate their adult populations.